delaneysosa/Delaney2023/README.md

 # Delaney2023
 Current Projects that I am working on/finished in 2023 (-:
-Current projects created using Java, Javascript, or Swift.
+Current projects created using Java, Javascript, Powershell, or Swift.
-Apache NetBeans IDE 14, Xcode
+Applications used: Apache NetBeans IDE 14, Xcode, Maven, Command Prompt
-Maven

 This is where I come to dump my projects and scripts that I create